 If you are registering for the first time, you should plan on showing "proof of identification" the first time you vote.
 Proof of identification includes: (1) A current and valid photo identification or (2) A current utility bill, bank statement, government check, paycheck or government document that shows your name and address.

 - According to a July Special Session Act (and Secretary of State guidance), all voters are now eligible to vote by absentee ballot in Connecticut due to the pandemic.
 Voters will need to check the COVID-19 box on the application.

 - Connecticut Secretary of State 2020 Election Plan

 - Coronavirus Disease 2019 (COVID-19), Connecticut State Website

 Connecticut voter registration deadlines

-- By Mail: Postmarked 7 days before Election Day.
+- By Mail: Postmarked or received 7 days before Election Day.

 - Online: 7 days before Election Day.